As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 - durable, BPA-free seed tray(s) with removable dome

 - since standard 1020 seed trays have ridges on their bases, the micro blocks will need to have additional support to stabilize their foundations and ensure they don’t tip or fall over.
-The cheapest solution is to cut out a piece of cardboard (to provide strength) and put a piece of parchment paper over the cardboard to keep the soil block roots from growing into the damp cardboard.
-Because we use soil blocks every season, we’ve modified a few ultra-durable 1020 trays to have 1/4″ or 1/2″ hardware cloth glue gunned into the bottom, but we’ve also used 1020 mesh plastic inserts.
+The cheapest solution is to cut put a sheet of extra heavy aluminum foil or parchment paper in the bottom of the tray.
+You can also use 1020 mesh plastic inserts.

 - (optional) vermiculite